-Get Ready for G-Day 2022!
-The countdown to Saturday, April 16th has begun.
-Begin planning your trip to Athens to get the first look at the Bulldogs when the Red team faces the Black team in Sanford Stadium.
+Get Ready for G-Day 2023!
+The countdown to Saturday, April 15th has begun.
+Begin planning your trip to Athens to get the first look at the Bulldogs when the back-to-back National Champions faces off in Sanford Stadium.
 From the vibrant live music scene to local cuisine, there are so many ways to explore the Classic City.
 Plus, there are plenty of hotels for a good night’s sleep before your G-Day festivities.
 Get the lowdown on can’t miss spots around Athens to make the most of your time in the Classic City.

 G-Day Fun in Athens